unikraft/eurosys21-artifacts/experiments/tab_02_abi/README.md

 build system.
 These ones are prefixed with the `lib-objects-` keyword.
-Within each `lib-object` folder, there is a `objs` folder which contains the object files of the application (built with their native build system using gcc and glic).
-In addition, source files are also provided.
+Within each `lib-object` folder, there is a `objs` folder which contains the object files of the application (built with their native build system using gcc and glibc).
+In addition, source files are also included.
 - `unikraft`: this folder contains the main unikraft code.